Search Courses by Discipline

 Introduction to Digital Photography

-This introductory course uses the advanced digital camera to build basic skills in students who have an interest in photography, but no prior experience.
+This course uses the advanced digital camera to build basic skills in students who have an interest in photography, but no prior experience.
 Using a combination of lecture, demonstration, and hands-on exercises, this course will explore the basic photographic techniques and artistic concerns involved in making photographs.
 These include camera handling, composition, effective use of light, file management, digital image manipulation and developing a photographic vision.
 Students entering the course must have a digital camera with aperture priority, shutter priority, and exposure compensation.
 Students are also responsible for all digital storage media.
 Lecture: 3 hours per week

 This course is an introduction to outdoor and nature photography with a specific focus on understanding common wildlife species, basic photographic skills, marketing opportunities, magazine analysis, and other subjects related to nature photography.
 It provides basic skills and knowledge for students interested in photographing nature and marketing photographs.
 Lecture: 3 hours per week